mongodb/docs/source/administration/import-export.rst

 Human Intelligible Import/Export Formats
 ----------------------------------------

-This section describes a process to import/export your database, or a portion thereof, to a file in a JSON or CSV format.
+This section describes a process to import/export your database, or a portion thereof, to a file in a :term:`JSON` or :term:`CSV` format.

 .. seealso:: The :doc:`/reference/mongoimport` and
    :doc:`/reference/mongoexport` documents contain complete